A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Definitions and preliminaries

 \begin{theo} Let $S=(P,B,I)$ be a semi-partial geometry with parameters $(s,t,\alpha,\mu)$ with $\alpha>1$ and $\mu=\alpha(\alpha+1)$, which is not a partial geometry and which satisfies the diagonal axiom.

-Then $S$ is isomorphic to the structure formed by: \begin{itemize} \item[-] the lines of an $n$-dimensional projective space $PG(n,q)$, $n\geq 4$, that have no point in common with a given $(n-2)$-dimensional subspace $PG(n-2,q)$ of $PG(n,q)$, \item[-] the planes of $PG(n,q)$ that have exactly one point in common with $PG(n-2,q)$, \end{itemize} and the natural incidence relation, so that
+Then $S$ is isomorphic to the structure formed by: \begin{itemize} \item[-] the lines of the $n$-dimensional projective space $PG(n,q)$, $n\geq 4$, that have no point in common with a given $(n-2)$-dimensional subspace, say $T\cong PG(n-2,q)$, of $PG(n,q)$, \item[-] the planes of $PG(n,q)$ that have exactly one point in common with $T$, \end{itemize} and the natural incidence relation, so that

 \end{theo}